On the chromatic profile for tripartite graphs and beyond: Introduction

 \section{Introduction}

 Let $G$ and $H$ be graphs.
 We say that $G$ is \emph{$H$-free} if it contains no copy of $H$.
-The \emph{Tur\'{a}n number} ${\rm ex}(n, H)$ is defined as the maximum number of edges in an $H$-free graph on $n$ vertices.
-In 1907, Mantel determined that ${\rm ex}(n, K_3)=\lfloor \frac{n^2}{4}\rfloor$, which is the starting point of extremal graph theory.
-In 1941, Tur\'an \cite{TU41} extended Mantel's result by determining ${\rm ex}(n, K_{r+1})$ for all $r\geq 2$.
-Since then, the study of Tur\'{a}n numbers has become one of the most important topics in extremal graph theory.
+A central theme in extremal graph theory is to understand how forbidding a fixed graph $H$ forces global structure in a host graph $G$.
+A fundamental parameter in this area is the \emph{Tur\'an number} ${\rm ex}(n,H)$, defined as the maximum number of edges in an $H$-free graph on $n$ vertices.
+Mantel determined that ${\rm ex}(n,K_3)=\lfloor n^2/4\rfloor$, and Tur\'an~\cite{TU41} extended this by determining ${\rm ex}(n,K_{r+1})$ for all $r\ge 2$.
+Since then, Tur\'an-type problems have been a central topic in extremal graph theory.

 For a graph $H$, the \emph{chromatic number of $H$}, denoted by $\chi(H)$, is the minimum number of colors required to color the vertices of $H$ so that any two adjacent vertices receive different colors.
 For any fixed graph $H$ with $\chi(H) \ge 3$, the celebrated Erd\H{o}s--Stone--Simonovits theorem \cite{erdos1966limit,erdos1946structure} characterizes the asymptotics of the extremal number as